 ^{} Class C Shares automatically convert into Class A Shares eight years after the purchase date.
-The 10-Year performance for Class C Shares does not reflect the conversion to Class A Shares after the first eight years of performance.
+The since inception performance for Class C Shares does not reflect the conversion to Class A Shares after the first eight years of performance.

 The after-tax returns are for Class A Shares only.
-The after-tax returns for Class C, Institutional, Investor and Class R6 Shares, and returns for Class R Shares (which are offered exclusively to employee benefit plans), will vary.
+The after-tax returns for Class C, Institutional, Investor and Class R6 Shares will vary.
 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 In addition, the after-tax returns shown are not relevant to investors who hold Fund Shares through tax-deferred arrangements such as 401(k) plans or individual retirement accounts.